skip to main content

 $sanitizedquoteImgTitle

-"As a first-generation college student, my journey has been deeply influenced by my family's story and the values passed down to me by my parents, Marisa Torres and Miguel Torres.
-Born in Houston and raised in Palmview, Texas, I am the son of Mexican immigrants from the small town of Diaz Ordaz in Reynosa, Tamaulipas.
-My parents immigrated to the United States in search of a better life, and their relentless hard work has been the foundation of my own ambitions.
+"As a first-generation college student, my journey has been deeply influenced by my family's story and the values passed down to me by my parents.
 Growing up, Spanish was my first language, as it was the language spoken at home.
 At school, I learned English, and from a young age, I became responsible for translating important documents, such as government and IRS letters, for my parents.
 This was never a burden to me but simply part of everyday life, and it fostered in me a strong sense of responsibility and dedication.
 I have always been passionate about education, taking pride in showing my parents my report cards full of A's.
 Their encouragement pushed me to excel academically.
-After graduating from La Joya High School in 2015, I eagerly pursued a bachelor's degree in Biology at the University of Texas at San Antonio, graduating in 2018.
+After graduating from High School, I eagerly pursued a bachelor's degree in Biology at the University of Texas at San Antonio.
 The transition to college was challenging, especially adjusting to the rigorous academic demands, but with perseverance and the support of my parents, I overcame these hurdles.
 Inspired by the thought of what I could accomplish in pharmacy, I applied to pharmacy school during the pandemic.
-At 24, I was accepted, and now, at 27, I am in my 4th year of pharmacy school, grateful for the opportunity to pursue my dream.
+I am grateful for the opportunity to pursue my dream.
 My journey as a first-generation college student has been shaped by my parents' example of resilience, and their belief in me has been my driving force.”

 Christopher Torres